-I am an assistant professor at the University of Wrocław where I teach subjects related to computer graphics, computer vision, and computational photography.
+I also hold an assistant professor (adjunt) position at the University of Wrocław (currently on research leave) where I teached subjects related to computer graphics, computer vision, and computational photography.
 My research interests include photogrammetry, 3D filming, rendering, and computational cinematography.

 I was born in Zaragoza, a middle-sized city in the north-east of Spain, where I studied Computer Engineering.
 I spent my last year at the University of Glasgow, funded by the Erasmus program, carrying out my fourth-year project under the supervision of Jean-Christopher Nebel (now working as a lecturer at Kingston University London).